Bloodwood can be the reddest wood out there

 turned and is very dense.
 The specific gravity can vary from .7 to 1.0.

-The wood we sell tends to be on the higher end of density.
+The wood we sell tends to be on the higher end of density in the dark colors.
 It is

 native to Brazil and other areas in South America.
 When sanding,